mrpbennett/TIL/python/conda_deactivation.md

 conda config --set auto_activate_base false
 ```

-The first time you run it, it'll create a `.condarc` in your home directory with
+The first time you run it, it'll create a `.condarc`a in your home directory
-that setting to override the default.
+with that setting to override the default.

 This wouldn't de-clutter your `.bashrc` or `.zshrc` files but it's a cleaner
 solution without manual editing that section that conda manages.